-We now have a body of science that provides compelling evidence this common pain reliever can pose danger to the developing fetus and has commonly been associated with adverse and complex developmental disorder conditions, including autism or ADHD.
+We now have a body of science that provides compelling evidence this common pain reliever can pose danger to a developing fetus and has commonly been associated with adverse and complex developmental disorder conditions, including Tylenol causing autism or ADHD.

-We will explore all previous studies on the use of acetaminophen during pregnancy linked to autism and other developmental disorders via positive associations.
+We will explore all previous studies on the use of acetaminophen during pregnancy linked to autism and other developmental disorders.
 We will also analyze a number of previous studies within the context of fetal exposure to acetaminophen.
-Please note the science may actually be even stronger in the context of risk for attention deficit hyperactivity disorder.
+Please note the science may actually be even stronger in the context of risk for attention deficit hyperactivity disorder (ADHD).

-In an unusual move, the Judge Cote who is overseeing the Tylenol multidistrict litigation sent two questions to the Food and Drug Administration:
+In an unusual move, the Judge who is overseeing the Tylenol multidistrict litigation sent two questions to the Food and Drug Administration in May 2023:

 - Whether acetaminophen products should carry the proposed warning suggested by the plaintiffs' counsel?